skirwan/skirwan.github.io/_posts/2003-01-19-everything-you-know-is-wrong.markdown

   - /archives/2003/01/everything_you.shtml
 legacy_url: http://seankerwin.org/archives/2003/01/everything_you.shtml
 ---
-<p>I watched football today.
-And I enjoyed it.</p>
+I watched football today.
+And I enjoyed it.

-<p>I'm not quite sure how I feel about that.</p>
+I'm not quite sure how I feel about that.

-<p>In other news, it turns out that the mystery call from MN was from a client of mine who didn't realize using her MN cell phone in Naples was an odd thing to do.
-So much for mystery.</p>
+In other news, it turns out that the mystery call from MN was from a client of mine who didn't realize using her MN cell phone in Naples was an odd thing to do.
+So much for mystery.